leandrooliveiramarino/readable/README.md

 ### Prerequisites

-This project was developed using `Node.js` version 11.0.0 and `NPM` version 6.4.1.
+This project was developed using `Node.js` version 11.0.0, `NPM` version 6.4.1 and the following API.

-##### The API
+### The API

-The API inside the folder `readable-api` is required.
-Please, see the documentation inside the folder to install and run it.
+The API inside the folder `api-server` was developed by the Udacity team, and it's required.
+Please, see the instructions in the `API instruction` section to install and run it.

+#### API instructions

+* Install and start the API server
+    - `cd api-server`
+    - `npm install`
+    - `node server`

 ## Deployment